jimdigriz/bgpexplore/README.md

 Here are some example queries you can try to explore the data with by typing these into the query box.

+**N.B.** it is normal the screenshots below may show different results to what you get as the dataset I was processing will be different to the one you are and the global Internet topology is actively evolving

 ## AS Advertising 212.69.32.0/19

     MATCH (:Prefix { cidr: "212.69.32.0/19" })-[:ADVERTISEMENT]->(a:AS)